rob-blackbourn/barejs-graphql-client/README.md

 unsubscribe()
 ```

-There are three `graphqlClient` functions:
+There are three client functions:

 * `graphqlWsClient`
 * `graphqlEventSourceClient`
 * `graphqlStreamClient`

-They take the same arguments as `graphqlClient` which is an alias for `graphqlWsClient`.
+They take the same arguments as `graphqlWsClient`.

 #### graphqlWsClient